 A vital part of any liberal arts education is the integration of classroom studies with working environments off campus.
 All Whitworth students are encouraged to prepare for later employment through training in the professional community.
 Through these programs, students earn academic credit and/or pay by integrating classroom studies with actual work experience.
 They also build job-search skills that prepare them for future employment.
 Internship and field-study placements are available in all departments of the university.
 The Whitworth Career Services Office provides information and guidance.
 A mandatory orientation and contract must be completed prior to beginning the internship or field experience.
 Students should take no more than 12 credits of internships, and, generally, no more than three credits per semester, during their total university careers.

 Internships (numbered 290, 390, 490 or 590)

-This program provides students with the opportunity to explore a particular career area in any field of interest.
+This program provides students with the opportunity to explore a career area in any field of interest.
 The program is an observational, exploratory, hands-on experience.
 Students may participate at any time from the second freshman semester through the senior year.